sankarson/myAIprojects/replit.md

 4. `npm start`: Runs production server

 ## Changelog
+- June 29, 2025: Removed all quick add buttons from dashboard and header for cleaner interface
 - June 29, 2025: Fixed SelectItem error by replacing empty string values with "none" in dropdown components
 - June 29, 2025: Removed "Management" from all section titles for cleaner UI
 - June 29, 2025: Removed duplicate titles from all section pages for cleaner layout